dragotin/re/README.md

-# re - Work Report Writing Made Easy
+# re - Work Reports Made Easy

 re is your tool to organize weekly work reports which employees often have to write to their management.
 The reports are kept in normal text